-SOURCE: NC Sentencing and Policy Advisory Commission, FY 2022 Juvenile Recidivism Sample and were nonwhite had the highest likelihoods of recidivism during the two-year follow-up.
-Juveniles who had a felony offense, a school-based offense, or who were older were less likely to recidivate during the two-year follow-up.
+SOURCE: NC Sentencing and Policy Advisory Commission, FY 2022 Juvenile Recidivism Sample

+Figure 5.1 provides a summary of significant predictors of recidivism for all juveniles in order of magnitude.
+Juveniles who recidivated during juvenile justice involvement, assessed as moderate risk, and were nonwhite had the highest likelihoods of recidivism during the two-year follow-up.
+Juveniles who had a felony offense, an SBO, or who were older were less likely to recidivate during the two-year follow-up.